How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 Using Pro Forma Cash Flow To Make Predictions

-In order to construct a pro forma cash flow, several methods are used, each looking at a different period of time.
+To construct a pro forma cash flow, several methods are used, each looking at a different period of time.
 The methods include:

 Medium Term – This data is derived from revenues that have not yet been billed.
 These are estimated from the order backlog and translated into cash receipts for the subsequent few months.
 The expenses that are required to support the noted revenue are translated into cash payments for that period of time.